Visit 24-7HomeWarranty.com Today!

 Design and Cut Out the Drywall Texture Tool

-A plastic drywall compound bucket is used during the application.
-Because the tool is going to be dipped into the bucket, the Plexiglas should be approximately round-shaped.
-It should also be of a size that it can fit into the bottom of the bucket.
-(Have a look at the photo at the top of the article.)
+It should also be of a size that it can fit easily into the bottom of the bucket.
+(Have a look at the photo at the top of this article.)

 • Note: all drilling and cutting must be done very slowly and carefully to avoid cracking and splitting the Plexiglas.
+Been there; done that!

 1. Use your Sharpie to sketch the basic round shape.

 3. Find the center.
 Using that point measure out equal distances to locate where your two handle bolts will be attached.
+You want it to be balanced because the drywall mud can get a bit heavy on larger projects.
+No sense fighting yourself and gravity all day.

 4. Drill out these bolt holes (the drill bit size depends on the supplied bolts).